 Carysfort Reef Lighthouse, however, was not the first navigational aid to mark the reef.
 That honor would fall to a lightship, for which Congress provided $20,000 in 1824.
 A year later, the vessel, christened Caesar, set sail from New York for the Keys.
 Off Key Biscayne, a fierce storm blew the ship onto the reefs.
 Wreckers came to the rescue, freed the ship, and towed it to Key West, where a handsome salvage award had to be paid to regain possession of the lightship.
 After just five years of service on the reef, Caesar was found to have so much dry-rot in her timbers that Congress was forced to cough up another $20,000 in 1830 for a replacement vessel.
 Caesar thus became the shortest-lived lightship in Lighthouse Service history.
-Given the vessel’s name, perhaps it was not too surprising that its life came to a premature end.
+Given the vessels name, perhaps it was not too surprising that its life came to a premature end.

 The second lightship for Carysfort Reef, the Florida, fared much better than its predecessor, but the same cannot be said of its crew.
-John Whalton had served as the keeper of the lightship Caesar and continued in that capacity aboard the Florida.
+John Whalton had served as keeper of the lightship Caesar and continued in that capacity aboard the Florida.
 Whaltons family was visiting aboard the lightship when, on June 26, 1837, Whalton and four crewmen rowed ashore to Key Largo, where the crew maintained a garden to supplement their rations.
 The following report, given by a member of the crew, details the results of a surprise encounter with Seminole Indians that happened shortly after landing:

 Capt.
-Whalton and one of his men were shot dead – the other three made their escape, two of which were wounded, one on the left side, the other in the arm.
+Whalton and one of his men were shot dead the other three made their escape, two of which were wounded, one on the left side, the other in the arm.
 The Indians, after taking scalps, stripping the bodies entirely naked and stabbing them in several places, even cutting off Capt.
-Whalton’s finger to get his ring, retreated to the bush.
+Whaltons finger to get his ring, retreated to the bush.
 The wreckers, or several of them, deserve much credit.
 In the afternoon of the same day they resolved to go on shore at the risk of their own lives to get the bodies, and Capt.
 Cold of the Schooner Pee Dee, Capt.
 English onboard the sloop Brilliant with their crews, ventured and got the remains.Interestingly, the Schooner Pee Dee had also provided assistance after Seminole Indians attacked Cape Florida Lighthouse the previous summer.

-Typically, the Keys don’t experience that wide of a temperature swing, so perhaps the tower really is haunted.
+The Keys typically dont experience that wide of a temperature swing, so perhaps the tower really is haunted.
 Regardless, the last living occupants of the tower left in 1962, when the Coast Guard automated the light.
-At that time, the first-order lens was replaced by a fixed, third-order lens.
+At that time, a fixed third-order lens replaced the revolving first-order lens in the lantern room.
 The third-order lens was removed in 1982, when a modern beacon was placed in the tower.